k-d-e-v/laravelFirstSite/README.md

    and run "php artisan migrate && php artisan db:seed"

 ## Bugs:
-After a while it always redirects to localhost/home.
-Temp fix is to use private browser tab and load localhost again.
+~~After a while it always redirects to localhost/home.~~ FIX: Edit the "RedirectIfAuthenticated.php"